vegaprotocol/vega/DEFINITION_OF_DONE.md

 - Unit tests passing?
 - Integration tests passing
 - Functional or system tests passing?
-- Acceptance (feature) tests passing?
+- Acceptance (feature) tests passing
 - Tests executed on all supported platforms?

 **For all automated tests:**